-People with black skin, seem to have more active acne as compared to people with other skin tones.
-In addition, once the acne heals, people with black and darker skin types tend to have more post-acne dark spots and keloids (raised) scars.
+People with black skin seem to have more active acne compared to people with other skin tones.
+In addition, once the acne heals, people with black and darker skin types tend to experience more post-acne dark spots and keloids (raised) scars.
 The best way to prevent both acne and post-acne dark spots is to begin treatment early before the acne gets worse.

 What is the best treatment for acne in people with black skin?

 Not every acne product is safe for darker skin types.
 Retinoids (such as Adapalene (Differin, Epiduo), as an example, make the skin more sensitive to the sun.
-Without proper sun protection, these products can increase the tendency to develop dark spots and hyperpigmentation.
+Without proper sun protection, these products can increase the tendency to develop dark spots and hyperpigmentation, which can be treated with a Dark Spot Remover but are better to prevent in the first place!

 The safest acne ingredients for people with acne and darker skin types are benzoyl peroxide and salicylic acid.
 These ingredients are on the top American Academy of Dermatology (AAD) acne treatments guidelines ingredients list.